duelingbenjos/rocketswap/contracts/yield_farming/overview.md

 Distribution Rate

-The distribution rate will change periodically, depending on how many participants are farming at any one time.
+The distribution amount per token staked will change, depending on how many tokens staked at any one time.

 Let's run the tape and see how it will work out